-Golf classes can significantly help a player achieve their goals.
-If you're just starting out, your professional or swing coach can teach you the fundamentals of the game.
-If you know the basics but want to improve, they can focus on more advanced techniques, such as following your changes.
-An intermediate golfer has worked hard to go beyond beginner status.
+Golf classes can be a great way to improve your game, no matter what level you are at.
+If you're just starting out, a professional or swing coach can teach you the fundamentals of the game.
+They can focus on more advanced techniques, such as following your changes, if you already know the basics but want to improve.
+Intermediate golfers have worked hard to go beyond beginner status.

 They break 100 easily and can even break 90 on a regular basis.
 They understand that hitting the ball causes it to rise with the irons, so they are starting to make consistent contact with the ball.
 Intermediate golfers are often reluctant to take classes, as they feel they have reached a plateau in their game.
 Golf classes can benefit intermediate golfers by breaking bad habits, increasing endurance, learning mental game strategies, and improving overall consistency.

 With just a few lessons, you can reduce some points of your handicap.
 Your golf pro can help you identify your strengths and create a game plan that allows you to build on them.
 The key is to follow the game plan in the future.
 Some improvements come faster than others, but it is important to learn the skill level needed to control shots and predict outcomes consistently.

 Highly acclaimed golf instructors and organizations such as Jimmy Ballard, David Leadbetter, and Dr. What Worked For Me can help you take your game to a new level by teaching the fundamentals, psychology and functional body movement of golf according to each student's individual learning style.
 Being bad at first can be boring, difficult and just plain frustrating, but it is important to stay the course and learn the fundamentals of golf first.
 With dedication and practice, you will be able to improve your game and reach your goals.